 Scientists go to Claude Ridder, a man who has been hospitalised in Paris after attempting to commit suicide by shooting himself, and recruit him as a subject in an experiment.
 He is shown a mouse that they have been able to send back in time.
 He is then introduced to a time machine in which he will be sent back one year and be brought back after several minutes to report on what he sees.
 However, once inside the time machine, something goes wrong and Ridder finds that he is uncontrollably moving back and forward through the events of his own life.
 He remembers how he was working at a printing firm and became attracted to Catherine, an employee who seemed to have no interest in the job.
 They moved in together and later to Glasgow but she had little interest in anything.
 Claude had an affair with a neighbour Wanda but Catherine did not seem concerned.
 Ridder is drawn back to the memory of Catherine’s death and his feelings of guilt and responsibility over this.

 Alain Resnais is a French director who became a critical favourite during the French New Wave of the 1960s, even though he had been making films much earlier and denied he was ever part of the New Wave.
 Resnais first gained attention with the double slam of Hiroshima Mon Amour (1959) and the visually extraordinary surrealist film Last Year in Marienbad (1961).
 Over the next few years, Resnais’s work became increasingly politically focused with the likes of Muriel (1963) and The War is Over (1966).
-Resnais has been consistently working through to the present day with his greatest acclaim coming from the film Mon Oncle d’Amerique (1980).
+Resnais was consistently working up until his death in 2014 with his greatest acclaim coming from the film Mon Oncle d’Amerique (1980).
 Je T’aime, Je T’aime did not get widespread release when it came out and is usually one of the more overlooked works in Resnais’s oeuvre.